satoshi-sensei/satoshi-sensei/README.md

 <h2 align="left">Hi 👋!
-My name is Satoshi-Sensei, and I'm a software developer from Earth</h2>
+My name is Satoshi-sensei, and I'm a software developer from Earth</h2>

 ###